Saturday, October 31, 2015

 The strong market point for a movie of this calibre is to create a sense of nostalgia for video game fans to recreate the old video game characters that gamers once treasured.
 PIXELS did an incredible job in bringing the visuals, with the recreation of the 8-bit video game characters of Pac-Man and Donkey Kong and elements in pixelation.
 Many of its jokes and references aimed at adults were hit-and-miss.
 I don't intend to criticise the scene where a Smurf is vaporised by one of the main characters, mostly because I'm not a big fan of Smurfs.
 I enjoyed seeing Peter Dinklage in a supporting role rather than the lead role heavily handpicked for Sandler.

-I lastly liked the song placement of "We Will Rock You" by Queen.
+I lastly liked the placement of the song "We Will Rock You" by Queen.
 One last issue about the other actors is that Kevin James is probably unsuited as the President, and Josh Gad's character is poorly written, unfunny, and has constant screaming.

-Not every critic should judge PIXELS as a flop unworthy of a replay mode, as it is fair to say that this film does have some themes appealing to those who have played these kinds of game classics at home or the video arcades.
+Not all critics agree that PIXELS is a flop not worth replaying, as it is fair to say that this film has some themes that will appeal to those who have played these classic games at home or in the arcade.
 Thanks for reading my review.
 Sorry to say, this is game over.

 Star rating: (7/10) Good Movie